Japan Visa from Dubai: Tourist & Visit Visa Guide 2026

 - Notes

-Single-entry short stay — select nationalities
+Single-entry short stay — gratis nationalities

 - Government Fee